-Astaxanthin is an ingredient in the Hallelujah Acres Joint Health supplement and has been found to help people suffering with arthritis, tennis elbow, and carpal tunnel syndrome.
+Astaxanthin is a key ingredient in our Total Eye Health and Joint Health supplements.
+It has been found to help people suffering with arthritis, tennis elbow, and carpal tunnel syndrome.
 (Capelli B. Natural Astaxanthin: King of the Carotenoids.; 2007.)
 Astaxanthin is a carotenoid that is generally known to be a powerful antioxidant, being measured in some in vitro tests to be hundreds of times more potent than vitamin C or vitamin E.

 - Giving astaxanthin to people who suffer with eye fatigue to see if it provides relief;

 - Giving astaxanthin to people without eye fatigue and then subjecting them to intense visual work to see if the astaxanthin protects them from fatigue or improves recovery; and

 - Measurement of eye function to see if astaxanthin improves eye function on specific tests.

 A combination of tests, both objective lab tests and subjective questionnaires, has been used to measure eyestrain since there isn’t one good measure for determining whether a person has or doesn’t have eyestrain.
 Accommodation, which is the ability of the eye to focus on objects at different distances (by changing the lenses’ refractive power), is strongly affected by eyestrain.
 It appears to be one of the best objective measurements of eyestrain, as it correlates well with subjective patient ratings of eye fatigue as well.